Kampala–Gulu Highway: Location

-(Latitude:2.234444; Longitude:32.246111).

 Overview

 The road from Kampala to Gulu is old (first constructed in the 1940s), and narrow.
 Instead of the regulatory 7 m of roadway, with shoulders and drainage channels, this road is only 6 m in some sections, leaving little room for vehicles to overtake one another.
 The Kampala–Gulu Road, is one of the most accident-prone in the country, along with Kampala–Jinja Road, Kampala–Masaka Road and the Kampala Northern Bypass Highway.

 In 2016, the Uganda National Roads Authority (UNRA), committed to widen the narrow sections of this road.

 Intersections

 Along its journey, the Kampala–Gulu Highway intersects with several major roadways, including the following: (a) at Bwaise, it cuts across the Kampala Northern Bypass Highway. (b) the 42 km Matugga–Kapeeka Road peels off the highway at Matugga. (c) in Wobulenzi, the Ziroobwe–Wobulenzi Road connects with this highway (d) the Luweero–Butalangu Road intersects with the Gulu highway in Luweero. (e) the Kafu–Masindi Road, measuring 41 km, branches off the Gulu highway at Kafu, Uganda, in Kiryandongo District.

 (f) At Rwekunye, the Rwekunye–Apac–Aduku–Lira–Kitgum–Musingo Road meets the Kampala–Gulu Highway. (g) The 52 km Masindi–Kigumba Road meets with the Gulu Highway. (h) in Karuma, north of the Karuma Bridge, the Karuma–Olwiyo–Pakwach–Nebbi–Arua Road makes a sharp left turn, off the Kampala-Gulu Highway. (i) Approximately 11 km further north, at Kamdini, the Kamdini–Lira Road, makes a sharp right turn to continue on to Lira, 68 km to the east.

 In Gulu, this road interacts with the Gulu–Nimule Road and with the Gulu-Kitgum Road.